PD-Mera/tic-tac-toe/README.md

-# First Step to Game AI - Unbetable Tic-Tac-Toe AI
+# First Step to Game AI - Unbeatable Tic-Tac-Toe AI

 ## New knowledges learned from this projects